 “Johnson & Johnson devalued Black lives by expressly marketing a product to black customers that they knew for decades to be harmful,” said Crump.
 “Given that many Black workers’ retirement funds depend on government pension funds that invest in this stock for their retirement, Johnson & Johnson victimized them twice, jeopardizing their physical and their financial health.”

-If you’re a woman of color who believes your cancer diagnoses is directly links to the use of Johnson & Johnson’s baby power, contact Attorney Crump, at 844-638-1822 or fill out the free case evaluation form at bencrump.com/
+If you’re a woman of color who believes your cancer diagnosis is directly linked to the use of Johnson & Johnson’s baby powder, contact Attorney Crump, at (800) 395-5454. or fill out the free case evaluation form at bencrump.com/